zilishen/documentation/content/nms/acm/how-to/infrastructure/enable-create-credentials.md

 ### Enable Create Credentials Endpoint

 For security reasons, the Credentials endpoint is disabled by default.
-To use the Developer Portal credentials workflow, you must enable the Credentials endpoint on the API Connectivity Manager (ACM) host.
+To use the Developer Portal credentials workflow, you must enable the Credentials endpoint on the API Connectivity Manager host.

-{{<important>}}We recommend using mTLS to secure communication between ACM and the Developer Portal.{{</important>}}
+{{<important>}}We recommend using mTLS to secure communication between API Connectivity Manager and the Developer Portal.{{</important>}}

-To enable the Credentials endpoint on the ACM host, take the following steps:
+To enable the Credentials endpoint on the API Connectivity Manager host, take the following steps:

-1. Open an SSH connection into the ACM host and log in.
+1. Open an SSH connection into the API Connectivity Manager host and log in.

 2. Enable the Credentials endpoint: